andgordio/mockupless/docs/Courses/LayoutBasics/Core/nesting.md

 </div>
 ```

 As you may notice, *child* and *parent* are relative terms.
-For example, Container B is a child of Container A, but at the same time it is a parent to other two containers, C and D.
+For example, Container B is a child of Container A, but at the same time it is a parent to the other two containers, C and D.

-Nesting is an core concept in HTML.
+Nesting is a core concept in HTML.
 By nesting containers you create groups, and grouping allows your to create complex layouts.
 Take a look at the dialog view below:

 <iframe height="366" style="width: 100%;" scrolling="no" title="Nesting-dialog" src="//codepen.io/andgordy/embed/PvbgmK/?height=366&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/PvbgmK/'>Nesting-dialog</a> by And Gordy